Jared-Wood135/mass-shooters-project/README.md

 Hypothesis:
 </b></h4>
 <h5>
-I think that as a person is either exposed to and/or participates in more violence, hatred, and essentially anything that is outside of the normal scope of a person's life, then that person will become more accostomed to as well as more willing to harm another person.
+I think that as a person is exposed to and/or participates in more violence, hatred, and essentially anything that is outside of the normal scope of a person's life, then that person will become more accostomed to as well as more willing to harm another person.
 </h5>
 <br>
 <h4><b>